scuzzydude/asimov/asimov.md

 Consider something everybody should feel is valuable, the health of your family.
 Take Bill Gates, a billionaire, myself - a professional engineer with employer paid health insurance, and a farmer in Sierra Leone.
 Bill Gates is a philanthropist and has taken a special interest in talking about World Health, so I feel that he's invited me to make this comparison.

 Say we each have a family member with a potentially terminal condition.
-What is worth to each of us to save the family members life?
+What is it worth to each of us to save the family member's life?
 Unless the other two guys are heartless bastards, the answer should be the same.
 Everything we have.
 And whatever we can beg, borrow or steal.
 I can think of no purer equivalency of value than that.

 The reality is quite different.
 Bill Gates net worth is at least 250,000 times what mine is.
 My net worth may only be about 1,000 times that of the farmer in Sierra Leone.
 There is very little Bill Gates could do for his family that I couldn't do.
 His loved one would be more comfortable, he'd probably get dozens of opinions from specialist from all over the world, but medicine is limited.
 Rich or not, we're all human.
 We age and circumstances beyond the influence of money cause us to get sick, and we all eventually die.
 Modern medicine can work wonders, but it is rare that money alone can save a life in the United States.
 There might be some rare diseases with experimental medicine only Bill Gates can afford, but how likely is it his family would be hit with something like that?
 Pretty random.
 A more likely cause is heart-disease, cancer, stroke or an accident -- things we can prevent but not cure.